 Paying tuition to attend school in another administrative unit.
 A student can attend public school in any school administrative unit (SAU) as long as the student secures the consent of the receiving unit's school board.
 Under this arrangement, the student's parents must pay the cost of tuition and transportation.

 Transferring as a result of a superintendents' agreement.
 Two superintendents can approve the transfer of a student from one SAU to another if the superintendents agree the transfer is in the student's best interest, and if the student's parent approves.
 Under this arrangement, no tuition is exchanged among school units.
 Instead, the transferred student is considered a resident of the receiving school district for purposes of calculating state subsidy.

 Attending school at home.
 Parents can choose to educate their children at home.
-They must file a Notice of Intent with the Maine Department of Education and the local superintendent of schools and offer assurances that they'll provide their children an adequate education.
+They must file a Notice of Intent with the local superintendent of schools and offer assurances that they'll provide their children an adequate education.